O Loved But Not Enough Though Dearer Far – Hymn Lyric

 That I should rob thee, and usurp thy praise!

-My soul! rest in thy low estate,
+My soul! rest happy in thy low estate,

 To take the impression of a will divine,